tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/introduction-to-components.md

     }
 ```
 > **i02**
 > If the component has geographical data, pass in a map configuration object.
-If not, pass in null.
+If not, pass in `null`.
 The map configuration object will be explained in greater detail in [this later article](/front-end/supported-map-types#map-config).

 > **i03**
 > All normal components have statistical data and a chart configuration object should be included in the component configuration.
 The chart configuration object will be explained in greater detail in [this later article](/front-end/supported-chart-types#chart-config).